Move Forward Guide

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-Acknowledgments: E. Anne Reicherter, PT, DPT, PhD, OCS, CHES
+Authored by E. Anne Reicherter, PT, DPT, PhD, OCS, CHES.
+Reviewed by the MoveForwardPT.com editorial board.